darksys0x/darksys0x.github.io/_posts/2023-06-07-Analysis and Reversing of srvnet2sys.md

 ---

+In Figure 17, the function "IsSID_S_1_5_18" follows these steps:

+1. It initializes a Unicode string.
-"IsSID_S_1_5_18" will first initialize a Unicode string, then it calls "GetProcessTokenSID" and passes the address of the Unicode string as second argument.
-This Unicode string will hold the SID of the process token, then it is compared with the string "S-1-5-18", refer to Figure 17.
+2. The function then calls "GetProcessTokenSID" and passes the address of the Unicode string as the second argument.
+This function retrieves the SID (Security Identifier) associated with the process token and stores it in the Unicode string.
+3. After obtaining the process token's SID, it is compared with the string "S-1-5-18" for a match.

+This comparison is significant because "S-1-5-18" represents the well-known SID for the Local System account in Windows.
+By comparing the retrieved SID with this string, the function determines if the current process is running under the Local System account.
+If there is a match, it indicates that the process has elevated privileges and can perform certain privileged operations or access sensitive resources.

 ![Figure 17: Get token SID and compare it with string "S-1-5-18"](https://raw.githubusercontent.com/darksys0x/darksys0x.github.io/master/_posts/imgs/srvnet2/image19.png)